 Cottonseed from line COT102 and Coker 312 were obtained from field grown plants produced in Leland, Mississippi during the 2001 planting season.
-Approximately 3 pounds of fuzzy cottonseed from each line were sent to the Food Protein Research and Development Center, Texas A&M University for processing into defatted meal and cottonseed oil.
-Protein was purified from the defatted meal and quantitatively analysed for the presence of the VIP3A protein by ELISA.
+Approximately 1.4 kilograms of fuzzy cottonseed from each line were sent to the Food Protein Research and Development Center, Texas A&M University for processing into defatted meal and cottonseed oil.
+Samples of non-toasted meal, toasted meal and refined oil were quantitatively analysed for the presence of the VIP3A protein by ELISA using immunoaffinity-purified polyclonal goat and protein A-purified rabbit antibodies specific for VIP3A.

-As shown in Table 4, VIP3A protein was present in the defatted non-toasted meal from COT102 at a level of 2.75 $\mu$ g/g and was not detected in the control.
-After toasting the meal, the VIP3A protein concentration dropped significantly to 0.23 $\mu$ g/g in the COT102 meal.
+As shown in Table 4, VIP3A protein was present in the defatted non-toasted meal from COT102 at a level of 2.75 μ g/g and was not detected in the control.
+After toasting the meal, the VIP3A protein concentration dropped significantly to 0.23 μ g/g toasted meal.

-The VIP3A protein was not detected in the refined oil nor could any protein be detected in the oil using a standard Coomassie blue protein assay.
+VIP3A protein was not detected in the COT102 refined oil.
+In fact, no protein of any type was detected in the oil using a standard Coomassie blue protein assay.